 Jesse Lambe Formal Proofs and Refutations, PhD thesis, Stanford, 2009

-Now it must be said that while Lakatos was solely concerned with the development of proofs in pure mathematics. here his terminology has been applied to the description of problem categories in qualitative physics.
+Now it must be said that while Lakatos was solely concerned with the historical development of proofs in pure mathematics. here his terminology has been applied by me to the description of problem solutions in qualitative physics.

 One sees that the narrower the tube -- the higher the water roses.
 Does that mean that for a thin enough tube water would spray out of the top of the tube?
 Or would water just dribble over the top of the tube?